ihmeuw/easylink/docs/source/user_guide/tutorials/getting_started.rst

    [10000 rows x 3 columns]

-The other two input files look identical, each with 10000 rows.
+The other two input files look identical, each with 10k rows.

 It can also be useful to setup an alias to more easily preview parquet files.
-Add the following to your .bash_aliases or .bashrc file, and restart your terminal.
+Add the following to your `.bash_aliases` or `.bashrc file`, and restart your terminal.

 .. code-block:: console